git-moss/DrivenByMoss-Documentation/Intuitive-Instruments/Exquis.md

 In this mode the knobs control the volume of 4 tracks.

+### Arpeggiator Mode

+* Press Knob 1: Dis-/enables the arpeggiator
+* Press Knob 4: Dis-/enables the hold function (can be used without the arpeggiator as well)
+* Knob 1: Changes the period between the notes
+* Knob 2: Changes the length of the notes
+* Knob 3: Changes the arpeggiator mode
+* Knob 4: Changes the octaves covered by the arpeggiator

+## Global Features

+The following buttons at the bottom always have the same features:

+* **Play**: Start/Stop playback.
+Double click to move play cursor to start of song.
+You can configure the behavior on stop in the preferences.
+* **Clips**: Toggles between the note and session view.
+* **Loop**: Toggles the arranger loop on/off.
+Long press to activate the selection view.
+* **Record**: Start/Stop arranger recording.
+* **Left**: Undos the last action.
+* **Right**: Redos the last undone action.

 ## Selection View

 Long press the *Loop* button to activate the selection view.
 The pads allow not to select tracks, devices and parameter pages.

 * Top row: the 4 pads in the middle select one of the 4 tracks of the current track page.
-The left/right most pad move to the previous/next trak page.
+The left/right most pad move to the previous/next track page.
 * Touchstrip: selects one of the first 6 track/scene pages.
 Use the Down/Up buttons to switch between selecting tracks or scene pages.
 * Row 1-4: Press one of the lit pads to select a parameter page (depends on the selected parameter mode).
 * Row 5-8: If cursor device mode is active the pads represent the device of the selected track.
 Press one of the lit pads to select the device.